aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 3. Click **Edit rotation**.

 4. Select **Enable automatic rotation**.

-Choose **30 days** for the rotation interval.
-Click **Use this secret** because we will be using the credentials of this secret to access the database and then rotate the same credentials.
-Click **Save** to begin the process.
+5. Choose **30 days** for the rotation interval.

+6. Select the **Create a new Lambda function to perform rotation** radio button.
+This will cause Secrets Manager to build a rotation function using the AWS-provided functions for standard databases.
+If you had customized your own rotation function or if you were using a credential for a special application, you would select that here.

+7. Enter a name for the rotation function.
+In the figure below, we used **smdemo** but you can select whatever you wish.

+8. You now need to select the secret whose permissions will be used to rotate the secret.
+For this Builder Session, select **Use this secret.**  This will tell the rotation function to access the RDS database using the secret and rotate *the same secret*.

+    If your application supports two classes of users, for example a "superuser" and a "normal privilege" user, you could select **Use a secret that I have previously stored in Secrets Manager** and use the "superuser" credential to rotate the credential for the "normal privilege" user.

+    Your window should look similar to the figure below.

     ![AWS Secrets Manager rotation part 1](images/RDSRotate1.png)

+9. Click **Save**.

-5. You will see a message telling you that the rotation is beginning and that you should remain on the page until it is complete.
+10. You will see a message telling you that the rotation is beginning and that you should remain on the page until it is complete.
 AWS Secrets Manager is now using the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) to install an [AWS Lambda rotation](https://aws.amazon.com/lambda/) function on your behalf.  **Do not leave this page until the rotation is complete.**

     ![AWS Secrets Manager rotation part 2](images/RDSRotate2.png)